-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on TFFR investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of July 1, 2020 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of July 1, 2021 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of

 Return

-Global Equities 58% 6.9%
+Global Equities 55% 6.9%

-Global Fixed Income 23% 1.3%
+Global Fixed Income 26% 0.7%

-Global Real Assets 18% 5.0%
+Global Real Assets 18% 4.8%

-Cash Equivalents 1% 0.0%
+Cash Equivalents 1% -1.0%